-A wonderful retrospective piece in the July 4, 2019, New York Times by Richard Sandomir, author of The Pride of the Yankees: Lou Gehrig, Gary Cooper and the Making of a Classic, recounts two interesting facts about Gehrig’s speech befo
+A wonderful retrospective piece in the July 4, 2019, New York Times by Richard Sandomir, author of The Pride of the Yankees: Lou Gehrig, Gary Cooper and the Making of a Classic, recounts several interesting facts about Gehrig’s speech befo

 re 61,880 fans, many dignitaries, his teammates and the members of the team the Yankees were playing that day: the Washington Senators.

-The speech that Gary Cooper, portraying Gehrig, makes in the iconic 1942 bio film, Pride of the Yankees, was based on the recollections of Mrs Eleanor Gehrig and other newsreels that no longer exist.
+The speech that Gary Cooper, portraying Gehrig, makes in the iconic 1942 bio film, Pride of the Yankees, was based on the recollections of Mrs. Eleanor Gehrig and other newsreels that no longer exist.
 Sandomir reports that it was unlikely that Mrs. Gehrig had a copy of her husband’s remarks — if indeed, they had been prepared — because she kept extensive scrapbooks of news stories, photos and other memorabilia associated with her husband.
 Surely, if there had been a written copy, she would have had it.

 Gehrig, weakened by his illness, had taken himself out of the Yankee lineup on April 30, ending his then-record string of consecutive games played that began in 1925.
 The Yankees were on their way a 106-45 record and another pennant.
 New York would sweep the Reds in the World Series.